MSalles94/INTRODUCTION/README.md

 - 👋 Hi, I’m @MSalles94 = (Matheus);

--Currently,I'm an analyst, and  make projects for an industry.
+- Currently,I'm an analyst, and  make projects for an industry.
 Basicly, I work with data.
-My main tool is Excel.
+My main tool is Excel;

-- 👀 I’m interested in learning and/or find some jobs as a developer.
+- 👀 I’m interested in learning and/or find some jobs as a developer;

 - 🌱 I’m learning HTML,CSS and, JS (Web development-frontend and backend);
 - 💞️ I’m looking to collaborate on myself as a developer;